Guiding students to design with Motion and not just Visuals

 Figma demo showcasing screen transitions and animated UI elements for interaction design.

-I also took extra classes on Interaction Design, and gave continuous feedback through grading, regular check-ins and critiques to keep students steadily improving.
+I also taught extra classes on Interaction Design, and provided continuous feedback through grading, regular check-ins and critiques to support students as the improved.

-And finally, I curated two ongoing playlists, one with tutorials for learning more tools and tricks, and one with examples to spark ideas, so students could continue learning beyond class.
+Finally, I curated two ongoing playlists so students could continue learning beyond class.

 Progress You Could See